Top 10 Things to Do in Lisbon, Portugal

 Have Your Sins Forgiven at Mosteiro dos Jerónimos

-You’ve been out all night on Pink Street, so it’s only appropriate that you have all your sins forgiven at the Jerónimos Monastery.
-Might I also suggest some coffee and pastéis de nata at Pastéis de Belém beforehand.
+You’ve been out all night on Pink Street, so it’s only appropriate that you have all your sins forgiven at the Monastery of St. Jerome.
+Might I also suggest some coffee and pastéis de nata at Pastéis de Belém beforehand?
 Yes, it’s a two-fer.
 And I’ll explain.

 Pastéis de Belém is just across the street, and is home to Portugal’s most famous pastry, the pastéis de nata.
 It’s basically a small pastry filled with egg custard, typically served in pairs.
 Sprinkle cinnamon or powdered sugar (or both!) on top and enjoy.
 The bakers at Pastéis de Belém have been making them the same way the monks from Jerónimos did in the 1830s!